 At the University of Illinois, the study of chemical engineering dates back to 1901.
 We’re one of oldest chemical engineering departments in the nation.
 Throughout the 20th century, chemical engineering expanded from chemical production to fuels, plastics, foods, and consumer products.
 In 2002, to mark the increased role that biology plays in product manufacturing, the department was one of the first to change its name to the Department of Chemical and Biomolecular Engineering.

 What does a Chemical Engineer do?

 Chemical engineers work in fuels and energy; biotechnology, including pharmaceuticals; foods and beverages; cosmetics and other consumer products; advanced materials and plastics.
-The average annual salary for Illinois students graduating with a bachelor’s degree in chemical engineering is $74,000, as of 2014-2015, according to the School of Chemical Sciences Career Services.
+The average annual salary for Illinois students graduating with a bachelor’s degree in chemical engineering is $74,000, according to the School of Chemical Sciences Career Services.